-The winery is located in the area of Saint-Émilion (Bordeaux) directly on the border to Pomerol.
-The origin goes back to the middle of the 18th century.
-In 1832 a Monsieur Ducasse bought the estate and undertook a renovation of the vineyards.
+The vineyard is located in the Saint-Émilion area (Bordeaux) directly on the border with Pomerol.
+Its origins date back to the mid-18th century.
+In 1832, Monsieur Ducasse bought the estate and renovated the vineyards.
 His son-in-law Jean Laussac-Fourcaud (later Fourcaud-Laussac) took over the management in 1852.
-He bought 15 hectares of vineyards from Château Figeac and some neighbouring estates.
-The current state of the estate dates back to 1871, and the red wine won medals at the World Fairs in London in 1862, Paris in 1867 and Antwerp in 1885.
+He acquired 15 hectares of vineyards from Château Figeac and some neighbouring estates.
+The current state of the estate dates back to 1871.
+The red wine won medals at the world exhibitions in London in 1862, Paris in 1867 and Antwerp in 1885, which are depicted on the label.
 In 1927, the "Société Civile du Cheval-Blanc" was founded and the estate remained in family ownership until 1998.
-Pierre Lurton was appointed manager in 1991.
-In 1998 the estate was bought by the Belgian Albert Frére and Bernard Arnault, chairman of the board of the luxury goods group LVMH.
-The price was not published, but there is talk of at least one billion francs.
-In August 2009, LVMH took over a 50% stake by purchasing Arnault's shares.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".